The Whole Truth (2016 film)

-The Whole Truth is a 2016 American thriller film directed by Courtney Hunt and written by Nicholas Kazan.
+The Whole Truth is a 2016 American legal thriller film directed by Courtney Hunt and written by Nicholas Kazan.
 The film stars Keanu Reeves, Gabriel Basso, Gugu Mbatha-Raw, Renée Zellweger, and Jim Belushi.
-The film was released on October 21, 2016.
+The film follows a defense attorney taking a case involving a teenager accused of killing his father.
+The Whole Truth was released in the United States on October 21, 2016, by Lionsgate Premiere.
+The film garnered negative reviews from critics and was a box-office bomb, grossing $1.7 million against a production budget of $7.9 million.

 Plot

 Defense attorney Richard Ramsay works the case of 17-year-old Mike Lassiter's alleged murder of his wealthy lawyer father Boone, a professional friend.
 Ramsay feels pressure to save Mike, but Mike's complete silence makes it difficult.
 Ramsay employs young, talented lawyer Janelle Brady, daughter of another professional friend, as his associate after she leaves a career in corporate law.

 The first witness, a flight attendant for a charter flight, states that she witnessed tension between father and son on a return journey from Stanford.
 In a flashback, Mike wants to go to Reed College, but Boone forces him to attend Stanford University.
 The police officer who first responded to the call testifies that at the scene of the crime, Mike muttered "I should've done it long ago", and she and the chief detective affirm that his fingerprints were found on the murder weapon.

 The Lassiters' neighbors testify that Mike was very close to Boone when he was young but gradually grew distant in his teens and also report Boone's arrogant attitude towards his family and neighbors.
 Flashbacks show Boone's various affairs and his bossy and belittling behavior towards his wife, Loretta, both in public and private.
 Loretta testifies she endured emotional and physical abuse for years, including the day of his death.
 She testifies that she went to take a shower after the fight and when she came back, she found his corpse.
 She tearfully says that Mike admitted to her that he did it.
 Ramsay provides pictures of her bruised body, taken a day after Boone's death, as evidence of his cruelty.

 Mike finally decides to talk and demands to take the stand over Ramsay's objections.
 He corroborates his mother's and neighbors' version about his father's arrogance and cruelty, and suddenly admits to killing his father, not to save his mother but to save himself as he was raped by his father since he was 12 years old.
 Mike says the abuse resumed on their flight back from Stanford, and he killed Boone when he again tried it on the day of his death.